-We gain parent/carer permission for use of digital photographs or video involving their child as part of the Media Consent form when their daughter/son joins the school.
-Brom will identify who these children are and amended if the permission changes.
+We gain parent/carer permission for use of digital photographs or video involving their child as part of the Media Consent form when their daughter/son joins the school in Year 7.
+Years 8-11, students provide their own consent and can withdraw consent at any time.